PADI Sidemount Instructor course

 Course duration 2 Days – 1 academic session, practical set up, 1 confined water sessions and 1 Open Water dives.
 For divers who do not yet have the Sidemount Diver, the diver level can be offered with the Instructor level for a total time of 5 days

 Contact us for more information and to enroll on the course with Utila Dive Centre.
 Our staff who conduct this course are qualified sidemount cave divers, and wrote this PADI approved specialty.
-There are currently no other qualified Sidemount Instructor Trainers in the Bay Islands of Honduras or Central America.
+We’re the most qualified and experienced Sidemount Instructor Trainers in the Bay Islands of Honduras and Central America.